The history of lean involves luminaries such as Toyoda, Ford, Ohno, Taylor and many others. Read about their accomplisments and contributions.

 When we talk about lean, the first name that strikes our mind is Toyota.
 However, it is worth noting that the history of lean started way back in 1450s in Venice, and thereafter the first person who integrated the concept of lean in the manufacturing system was Henry Ford.
 Further, in 1799, Eli Whitney came with the concept of interchangeable parts.
-Further, in 1913, Henry Ford propounded the flow of production by experimenting with interchanging and movement of different parts so as to achieve standardization of work.
+Then in 1913, Henry Ford propounded the flow of production by experimenting with interchanging and movement of different parts so as to achieve standardization of work.
 However, there was a limitation to the Ford’s system that it lacked variety and was applied to only one specification.

 It was only after the World War II in 1930s Toyota inspired from the Ford’s flow of production concept and invented the Toyota Production System.
 The premise of this new system is to change the focus from the use and utilization of individual machines to the work flow from the total process.
 The Toyota Product system aims at reducing the cost of production, enhancing the quality of products and increasing the throughput times so that the dynamic customer needs are met.
 Some of the steps that the system incorporated are the sight- sizing of the machines keeping in consideration the needed volume of production, self- regulating features of machine so that the quality of the manufactured products is enhanced, sequencing the machines as per the process, develop quick steps so that the manufacturing of multiple parts in comparative small volume becomes possible and keeping a strong communication of the requirements of the parts between the steps of the process.